Crashedmind/openstem.com-gatsby-material-UI/content/SetupGithub.md

 2. Click "Sign up"
 3. Create personal account
 4. Follow steps on https://www.wikihow.com/Create-an-Account-on-GitHub
+5. See https://guides.github.com/activities/hello-world/ for a good overview tutorial

 # Create A Repository
 A Repository is a place to store our files.